At a glance

 5. CHANGES TO THE ISA REGULATIONS

-5.1 Any changes made by HMRC to ISA Regulations that affect these conditions will apply as soon as they come into force.
+5.1 Any changes made by HM Treasury to ISA Regulations that affect these conditions will apply as soon as they come into force.

 5.2 Favourable tax treatment for ISAs may not be maintained (the Government is responsible for decisions about tax treatment).